k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 ### Overview

 The Catalog provides the ability to build **artifacts** and save them in the Project tree as CSV files.
-They are also created as MTables, uploaded to the Fabric memory.
+The artifacts are also created as MTables, uploaded to the Fabric memory.

-There are two kinds of artifacts: the artifacts of **Catalog fields** and the artifacts of **relations**.
+There are two kinds of artifacts: those of **Catalog fields** and those of **relations**.

 Artifacts are used by the masking and synthetic data generation mechanism, as explained [here](11_catalog_masking.md).